-The state will face many of the same challenges in 2020 compounded by election year uncertainty.
+The state and federal government will face many of the same challenges in 2020 compounded by election year uncertainty.
 As the Administration evaluates potential opportunities to advance City of San José priorities in 2020, issues related to housing, transportation, immigration, climate change, and public safety will remain at the forefront for both state and federal lawmakers.
-On October 8, 2019, Council will also consider 2020 Legislative Program policies and Citywide Top Policy Priorities.
+On December 3, 2019, Council will also consider 2020 Legislative Program policies and Citywide Top Policy Priorities.
 The memo on that item includes additional detail on policies for the Council's consideration.